 Systems psychology uses complex systems to explore behavior patterns and human experience.
 This integrated approach to therapy is based on the techniques of Gregory Bateson, Roger Barker, Ludwig Bertalanffy, Anatol Rapoport, Kenneth Boulding, William Ashby, and Margaret Mead.
-This method identifies individuals and groups as homeostasis.
-Systems psychology is practiced within the realm of engineering psychology, but focuses its emphasis on affective, motivational, cognitive, and group behavioral patterns.
+This method identifies individuals and groups as seeking homeostasis.
+Systems psychology is practiced within the realm of engineering psychology, but focuses on affective, motivational, cognitive, and group behavioral patterns.
 In order to facilitate an effective system for all parties involved, the expectations, needs, desires, and characters of all are examined and considered.

 The goal of Systems Therapy is for a group to gain insight into each member’s role as it relates to the healthy functionality of the whole.
 Systems Therapy can be applied to organizations, couples, communities, or families.
 The technique relies on identifying specific behavior patterns and how each member responds to anxiety within the dynamic.
 By doing this, the individual participants can begin to understand and transform their patterns to more adaptive, productive behaviors.